 Creating images allows me to connect with people and make them feel like they are looking through my eyes and feeling what I feel.
 Like the title suggest we will be looking at how to get a film look with your images.
 The reason I like using the methods that I will show you below is because to me the images feel more tactile.
 I want people to be able to look at it and get a sense of everything I did when I shot it.
 So today, I want you to feel the atmosphere, the cold and the mood.

 I’m starting here in this tutorial, if you want to see the decisions and what the reasoning is behind some of the choices in the Basic panel then check out the rest of the Sleeklens Blog.
 We can see that it was very foggy, cold and somewhat wet when I took the photo.
 For me shooting in the fog is one of my favorite times to shoot.
 I get the moody atmosphere, great textures, and color that sets a somber tone.
-I did a series of these photos all in the same style and you can check those out on my website.
 The color is part of getting certain film looks, so if you examine the film looks that you like it will be easier for you to choose your color.
 Think about the following steps to get even closer to a film look.

 To get that film look, one of the first things that I do after thinking about the color is start by adjusting my Tone Curve.
 Bringing up the black point and lowering the white point will ensure that the white is slightly darkened and the black point brightens up a bit.
 Moving the points slightly is the key!
 Moving the points too far up or down can give you way too much clipping and may not result in the effect you are looking for.
 We are essentially crushing the color and if this is not what you want to go with, then skipping this and maybe using the next step, would be better for you.
 It is all a matter of taste and experimenting with what you would like your images to look like.